 A strategic role: to agree with the Headteacher what areas the school should focus on to improve and provide the best possible education for our children.

 A monitoring role: to be aware of the attainment and progress made by the children at the school.

 A financial role: to ensure the financial resources are well managed and are being used effectively to improve pupil progress and attainment.

-The Headteacher has responsibility for the management of the teachers, support staff and the school and for the implementation of the strategic framework as established by the Governing Body.
 Governors are not expected to be involved in the detail of the day-to-day management of the school.
-In practice this means that the Governing Body’s role is one of strategic leadership.
-Thus the focus of the work of a governing body is school improvement and high standards of educational achievement.
+The focus of the work of the Governing Body is school improvement and high standards of educational achievement.